rloutlaw/JavaSDKDocs/outlawSDKDocs/configure-webapp-sources.md

 ## Sample explanation

 The sample creates the first application using Java 8 and Tomcat 8 running in a newly created [Standard](https://docs.microsoft.com/en-us/azure/app-service/azure-web-sites-web-hosting-plans-in-depth-overview) App Service plan.
-The code then FTPs a WAR file to the directory Tomcat is configured to monitor for new deployments using the information in the `PublishingProfile` object.
+The code then FTPs a WAR file using the information in the `PublishingProfile` object and Tomcat deploys it.

-The second application is created in the same plan as the first and is also configured as a Java 8/Tomcat 8 application.
-The JGit libraries are used to create a new Git repository in a folder of the sample that contains an unpacked Java web application in a directory structure that maps to the one in App Service.
-The files in the folder are committed to the repo and pushed to Azure using a Git remote URL and username/password provided by the `PublishingProfile`.
+The second application uses in the same plan as the first and is also configured as a Java 8/Tomcat 8 application.
+The JGit libraries create a new Git repository in a folder that contains an unpacked Java web application in a directory structure that maps to App Service.
+A new commit adds the files in the folder to the new Git repo, and Git pushes the commit to Azure with a remote URL and username/password provided by the webapp's `PublishingProfile`.

-The third application is created in the same plan, but is not configured for Java and Tomcat.
-Instead, a .NET sample is deployed directly from the source in a public GitHub repo.
+The third application is not configured for Java and Tomcat.
+Instead, a .NET sample in a public GitHub repo is deployed directly from source.

-The fourth application pulls your own application from your GitHub repo and will deploy the code in your master branch every time it is updated.
+The fourth application deploys the code in your master branch every time you push changes or merge a pull request into the GitHub repo's master branch.

 | Class used in sample | Notes
 |-------|-------|
 | [com.microsoft.azure.management.appservice.WebApp](https://docs.microsoft.com/en-us/java/api/com.microsoft.azure.management.appservice._web_app) | Created from the `azure.webApps().define()....create()` fluent chain.
 Creates a App Service web app and any resources needed for the app.
-Can be queried for properties and the state of the application can be changed through methods like `restart()`.
+Most methods query the object for configuration details, but verb methods like `restart()` change the state of the webapp.
 | [com.microsoft.azure.management.appservice.WebContainer](https://docs.microsoft.com/en-us/java/api/com.microsoft.azure.management.appservice._web_container) | Class with static public fields used as paramters to `withWebContainer()` when defining a WebApp running a Java webcontainer.
 Has choices for both Jetty and Tomcat versions.
 | [com.microsoft.azure.management.appservice.PublishingProfile](https://docs.microsoft.com/en-us/java/api/com.microsoft.azure.management.appservice._publishing_profile) | Obtained through a WebApp object using the `getPublishingProfile()` method.
 Contains FTP and Git deployment information, including deployment username and password (which is separate from Azure account or service principal credentials).
 | [com.microsoft.azure.management.appservice.AppServicePlan](https://docs.microsoft.com/en-us/java/api/com.microsoft.azure.management.appservice._app_service_plan) | Returned by `azure.appServices().appServicePlans().getbyGroup()`.
 Methods are availble to check the capacity, tier, and number of web apps running in the plan.